houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 2. We can argue that a DFA has a form of memory - its states and transitions.
 However, that memory is finite and bounded.
 A DFA cannot store arbitrary strings.

-3. JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
+3. JavaScript also permits forward referencing by matching the empty string.
+Moreover, JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
 We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").

 4. Since DFAs only recognise regular languages and theoretical regular expressions act as syntactic sugar for regular languages, there must be a regular expression that corresponds to the DFA that does not accept any string.
 Intuitively, that's the empty set.